ewvnn/touch-grass/README.md

 Each member should contribute 2–3 sentences on their learning and project experience.

-> **Example Template:**
+**Example Template:**
-> - *Boone:* I learnt vue components and how to make websites modular by categorising reusable elements on each page into their own separate individual parts to form a cohesive webpage
+>*Boone:* I learnt vue components and how to make websites modular by categorising reusable elements on each page into their own separate individual parts to form a cohesive webpage

-> - *Ben:* Gained experience connecting frontend and backend APIs.
+>*Ewen:* I learned about how implementing frameworks like Vue can build efficient websites that make web development easier.
+I learned how to apply HTML, CSS and Javascript to a functional website.

 > - *Chloe:* Improved UI/UX design workflow and collaboration using Figma.
 > - *David:* Understood how Firebase Authentication and Firestore integrate with modern SPAs.